5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 - Overall, the system boots faster, runs smoother and snappier than using a patched DSDT.
 - Issues which might occur with newer macOS versions can be addressed and resolved easier by modifying or adding specific SSDTs without having to update and export the whole patched DSDT again.

-**NOTE**: Read and follow the install instruction carefully and thoroughly!
+**NOTE**: Read and follow the install instruction carefully and thoroughly if you wnat your system to boot sucessfully!
 <details>
 <summary><strong>EFI Folder Content</strong></summary>